Bringing Vintage Aircraft to Life since 2010

 31st October 1940

-After 3 months and 3 weeks the Battle of Britain ends.
+After three months and three weeks the Battle of Britain ends.
 With the Luftwaffe's failure to gain air superiority over Southern Britain the invasion cannot take place during 1940.
 Although the Blitz will continue over the coming months as cities across the UK are bombed.

 Daily losses